-With fall here and winter right around the corner, below are some simple tips that can help save energy and lower your utility costs.
+With winter upon us, below are some simple tips that can help save energy and lower your utility costs.

 Energy Conservation Techniques

 • Inspect your windows and use silicone caulk to seal gaps.

 • Save energy while you are away by installing a smart thermostat.
 Some new thermostats are also Wi-Fi enabled and can be controlled from your mobile devices.

 Get Help From the Sun

 • Let the sun provide free heat by opening the curtains on south-facing windows during daylight hours.
 At night, close the curtains to help keep the warm air inside your home.

 • Cold or hot air can escape your home through gaps or holes around plumbing, recessed lighting, chimneys, and exhaust vents.
 Locate any leaks and seal them.